Table of Contents

-- The leaves of tree are refrigerant, analgesic, antipyretic and anti-inflammatory and used to treat fever, catarrh and sterility.
+- The leaves of the tree are refrigerant, analgesic, antipyretic and anti-inflammatory and used to treat fever, catarrh and sterility.

 - The leaves are also used to treat allergic red pimples on the body.

 - Decoction of leaves is used for treating cold, fever, and rheumatism.
-For swollen and inflamed joints, the leaves of tree are used externally.
+For swollen and inflamed joints, the leaves of the tree are used externally.